imr/Electric-VLSI/electric/README.txt

 or create a shortcut for "electric.bat"

 b) tarball with directory
-<work-directory>/electric/target/electric-${project.version}-distro.tar
+<work-directory>/electric/electric-distribution/target/electric-${project.version}-distro.tar

 c) jar archive with all dependencies
-<work-directory>/electric/target/electric-${project.version}-bin.jar
+<work-directory>/electric/electric-distribution/target/electric-${project.version}-bin.jar

 ---------------- Build Electric from NetBeans IDE

-Start NetBeans 6.9 or later.
-Open Maven project from <work-directory>/electric in NetBeans.
+1) Start NetBeans 6.7.1 or later.
-It will show a small yellow exclaimation mark in "Projects" tab.
+2) Click File|Open and choos <work-directory>/electric.
+  NetBeans will show in Projects tab a node with maven project "electric"
-Click right mouse button on the "electric" node in "Projects" tab and choose Clean And Build .
+3) Click on the "electric" with right mouse button and choose "Clean And Build" .
+  NetBeans will build electric and will run JUnit tests.
+3) Expand "electric" node.
+4) Expand "electric|Modules" node.
+5) Click on "electric|Modules|electric-core" node.
+  An "electric-core" project is opened.
+6) Right-click on "electric-core" node and choose "Run" or "Debug".

 ---------------- Discussion: